AddChew/Traffic/README.md

-# Traffic Patterns in US Traffic 2015 Dataset
+# 2015 US Traffic Patterns
+This project analyses the top 5 most obvious patterns in US Traffic 2015 dataset.
 ## Installation Instructions
-The following steps are required only if you want to run the .ipynb and .py files on your local machine.
+The steps here are required only if you want to run the Jupyter Notebook (i.e. .ipynb and .py files) on your local machine.
 #### To run the scripts on your local machine (Assumes that you already have an existing anaconda (Windows/Mac) or conda installation (Linux), with Python installed):
 ```
 git clone